Deepest-Dish Apple Pie

 - 1 large egg yolk

-Stir together sugar, cinnamon, and cardamom in a small bowl; set aside.
+Combine the sugar, cinnamon, and cardamom in a small mixing bowl.

-Melt 2 tablespoons butter in a large skillet over medium-high heat.
-Add one-third each of the apples and the sugar mixture, and 1/4 teaspoon vanilla.
-Cook, stirring often, until apples are tender and liquid has thickened and caramelized, 8 to 10 minutes.
-Remove from heat.
-Working carefully, as alcohol may ignite, stir in 2 tablespoons Calvados.
-Return to heat, and cook until alcohol burns off, 30 seconds.
-Add 3 tablespoons cream; cook, stirring constantly, until thick, 2 to 3 minutes.
-Transfer apple mixture to a large bowl.
-Repeat with remaining apples, sugar mixture, vanilla, and Calvados, and 6 tablespoons cream, in 2 more batches.
+In skillet, melt 2 tablespoons butter over medium-high heat.
+Add 1/3 apples, 1/3 sugar mixture, and 1/4 teaspoon vanilla.
+Saute until apples are golden brown, about 4 minutes.
+Remove from heat, measure 2 tablespoons Calvados into cup, add to skillet; return to heat, and cook 3 minutes.
+Calvados may ignite; proceed with caution until alcohol burns off, about 30 seconds.
+Add 3 tablespoons cream; cook, stirring, until thick, 2 to 3 minutes.
+Transfer to large bowl.
+Repeat step in two batches with remaining apples.

-Preheat oven to 400 degrees.
-Whisk together yolk and remaining tablespoon cream; brush over pie.
-Refrigerate 30 minutes.
+Mix egg yolk and remaining tablespoon cream; brush onto pie.
+Chill for 30 minutes.

 Heat oven to 400 degrees.
 Bake 50 to 55 minutes.
 When top becomes golden brown, loosely drape piece of foil over top to prevent further browning; continue to bake until pie bubbles.
 Cool on wire rack, 45 to 60 minutes.
 Serve warm, garnished with cheddar if desired.